-The first one is, people sit there and go, “Alright I’ve got three months to get ready for summer, the weather’s warming up, let’s get straight into it.”
-And they go from being at the gym, maybe once a week, because it’s cold and wet and not walking at all, to hitting the gym three, four times a week, going for two, three walks a day, or walking everyday.
+1. The first one is, people, sit there and go, “Alright I’ve got three months to get ready for summer, the weather’s warming up, let’s get straight into it.”
+And they go from being at the gym, maybe once a week, because it’s cold and wet and not walking at all, to hitting the gym three, four times a week, going for two, three walks a day, or walking every day.
 And the reality is, the body hates that.
-Spikes in activity are really detrimental to our body.
+Spikes in activity are really detrimental to our bodies.
 In particular tendons.
 Anytime you spike the load, you’re really increasing the risk of injury.
 And there’s plenty of evidence that shows that once you spike your activity significantly, in a very short space in time you will hurt yourself.

-The third mistake people make is they get into activity and they do the same activity all the time.
-They start walking the same route, the same path everyday and they go from doing that once a week to everyday.
-Alternatively we start doing a pump class or another type of activity every day.
+3. The third mistake people make is they get into an activity and they do the same activity all the time.
+They start walking the same route, the same path every day and they go from doing that once a week to every day.
+Alternatively, we start doing a pump class or another type of activity every day.
 That is bad news and a really big mistake.
 Mix it up.
 The body doesn’t like repetition.
 It likes slow change and getting different stimulus.
 By all means walk or run but then mix it up with a gym session, or some cycling, or use a rowing machine.
 Even look at some floor base Pilates or Yoga.
-The reality is you want to mix it up, because you will provide different loads to the body, and therefore the body can deal with that, and has a chance to rest one area, while you’re working another area.
+The reality is you want to mix it up, because you will provide different loads to the body, and therefore the body can deal with that and has a chance to rest one area, while you’re working in another area.
 That’s critically important, especially in the early stages of getting back into activity after a long break, to prevent and reduce the risk of injury.

 The Australian Institute of Sport had a look at their own athletes.
 And what they saw was a spike of injuries in the second and third weeks of January, when athletes came back from Christmas.
 And what they found was that the change in training, and generally the drop in training over that two week Christmas break, meant that they had lost part of their strength and condition.
 So when they went straight back into the same activity level they did before Christmas, they got hurt.
 Now maybe you are an athlete at the AIS, but chances are you’re like me, a bit of a weekend warrior who just wants to get back into some activity.
 If it’s happening to elite athletes, the same thing is going to happen to you.
 So, listen to me when I say, you want to gradually build up to activity.